-A research on the contribution of chromosomes on educational attainment was studied.
+A research on the contribution of chromosomes on educational acheievement was studied.
 This research has previously shown that genetic factors account for about 20 percent of the variation in educational attainment.
 During the research, 74 single nucleotide polymorphisms (SNPs) were identified.
 It was noted, as a group, these SNPs only account for a very small portion (0.43 percent) of the variation across individuals in the sample; individually, each SNP has a very small influence.

-Charibs said “But even if all the genetic contributors to educational attainment were known, their effect would probably be overshadowed by other factors such as the socio-economic and educational status of a child’s family”
+Charibs said “But even if all the genetic contributors to educational performance were known, their effect would probably be overshadowed by other factors such as the socio-economic and educational status of a child’s family”